Shahraehash/AutoML/docs/docs/guide/dataset-preparation.md

 ![Sample Data with Target](./images/sample-data-with-target.png)

 ::: tip
-Notice the last column now contains a new column and the values below it represent a negative value for the listed row.
+Notice a new end column has been added and the values below it represent a negative value for the listed row.
 :::

 ## Assessing data completeness